Prompt Engineering: Things You Must Know to Gain Maximum Value From Gen AI Tools

 Is prompt engineering a skill or a profession of its own?

 Prompt engineering is an umbrella term that refers to training processes behind language models.
-Developers create an input (prompt) that goes into a large language model (LLM) or a gen AI tool (ChatGPT, Gemini, Microsoft Copilot).
+Developers create an input (prompt) that goes into large language models or gen AI tools (ChatGPT, Gemini, Microsoft Copilot).
 The prompt is later fine-tuned to improve the output accuracy.

 Is prompt engineering a skill that developers dealing with language models must have or a new profession?

 When a new technology emerges, it often creates new professions.
 This once happened with the rise of crypto and NFTs, where we saw the emergence of roles such as blockchain developers, crypto analysts, NFT artists, and so on.
-Similarly, with the wave of AI, we're witnessing new roles focused on machine learning, data science, AI ethics, and, of course, prompt engineering.
+Similarly, with the wave of AI, we're witnessing new roles focused on machine learning, data science, AI ethics, and, of course, prompt engineering and prompt engineering software.
 But will these new jobs stand the test of time?

 Job platforms such as Indeed and LinkedIn reflect this growing demand, with thousands of prompt engineer job listings in the US alone.
 Salaries for these roles span from $50,000 to upwards of $150,000 per year.